narendasan/kuz-docker-pytorch/README.md

-# kuz-docker-pytorch-cpu
+# kuz-docker-pytorch
-CPU Pytorch Dockerfile for Kuz
+Pytorch Dockerfile for Kuz

 ## How to use this docker box